Spruce vs Fir Christmas Tree

 10. Ask about sustainability: If possible, inquire about the source of the trees and whether they were grown sustainably.
 Some tree farms adhere to eco-friendly practices, and choosing a tree from such a source can be an environmentally conscious decision.

-See also What Is Christmas Tinsel?
+See also Why Is Eggnog a Christmas Drink?

 11. Bring the right tools: If you’re cutting your own tree, bring the necessary tools like a saw and gloves.
 Some tree farms provide these, but it’s good to be prepared.